tldr-pages/tldr/pages/common/godoc.md

 `godoc {{fmt}}`

-- Display help for "Printf" name of "fmt" package:
+- Display help for the function "Printf" of "fmt" package:

 `godoc {{fmt}} {{Printf}}`